Creating your own preset shapes in PSP

 Now, checking the list of Preset Shapes, we can see this:

-As you can see, the name "Puzzle2x2" is not showing, and the shape is not displayed either.
+As you can see, the name "Puzzle2x2" does not show, and the shape is not there either.
 In fact, I see one shape with the name NewPath that looks like one of the lines I drew, and the NewRectangle which is the outline of my puzzle shape.
 So where did that name go?
 It didn't disappear into thin air.
-It was used to name the FILE itself and you can see it if you go in the Windows Explorer:
+It is the name the FILE itself and you can see it if you go in the Windows Explorer:

 So, that tells you that we just named the file but not the shape.
 Furthermore, we didn't even save the shape itself, but we saved the individual objects instead.
 So, instead of NewPath and NewRectangle, we want an actual name for the shape, so let's rename all those layers.